SchwabischesBauernbrot/KoboldAI-Client-Wiki/Soft-Prompts.md

 ## Creating your own
 You can use this [Easy Softprompt Tuner](https://henk.tech/softtuner) to create your own soft prompt.
 However, you must select/create a dataset before doing this.
 For formatting the dataset for softprompt training you can use this [Dumb text reformatter for NovelAI modules](https://ermela.net/dumb-reformatter/).

+Note: If one wants to train a softprompt for a finetuned version of a model made for KoboldAI, one should train the softprompt for the core model of equal parameter size; some core models are listed on https://huggingface.co/KoboldAI, as well as https://huggingface.co/EleutherAI; best practice is to train softprompts on core models of equivalent parameter size (for instance if one wanted to make a softprompt for KoboldAI/fairseq-dense-2.7B-Nerys, the core model would be KoboldAI/fairseq-dense-2.7B).